jaeyow/fullstack-developer/_posts/data-science-bootcamp-series/2022-01-02-general-assembly-data-science-bootcamp-post.md

 ### Run data sourcing scripts

 Our data comes from [Ergast Motor Racing](http://ergast.com/mrd/){:target="_blank"}, so we read this API and dump the data into MongoDB.
-You'll notice that even though there are secrets involved, we are not sharing these in the actual file.
+You'll notice that even though there are secrets involved, we are not sharing these in the actions yml file.

 ### Run data preparation scripts